AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** New patient profile is successfully created in the ImmuniMate Address Book System.
 - **MSS:**
     1. Healthcare worker choose to create a new patient profile.
-    2. IABS requests the necessary details for the new patient profile (name, NRIC, date of birth, sex, phone number, address, email, country of nationality, date of admission, blood type, allergies).
+    2. IMS requests the necessary details for the new patient profile (name, NRIC, date of birth, sex, phone number, address, email, country of nationality, date of admission, blood type, allergies).
     3. Healthcare worker enters the patient's details.
-    4. IABS validates the entered data.
+    4. IMS validates the entered data.
-    5. IABS adds the new patient profile to the database.
+    5. IMS adds the new patient profile to the database.
 - **Extensions:**

   3a.
-IABS detects a conflict in the entered data (user existing).
+IMS detects a conflict in the entered data (user existing).

   3a1.
-IABS shows the conflicting existing entry
+IMS shows the conflicting existing entry
   3a2.
-IABS requests for the correct data.
+IMS requests for the correct data.
   3a3.
 Healthcare Worker enters new data.
   Steps 3a1-3a3 are repeated until the data entered are correct, or the user cancels the action.
   Use case resumes from step 4.

   3b.
-IABS detects an error in the entered data.
+IMS detects an error in the entered data.

   3b1.
-IABS requests for the correct data.
+IMS requests for the correct data.
   3b2.
 Healthcare Worker enters new data.
   Steps 3b1-3b2 are repeated until the data entered are correct.
   Use case resumes from step 4.

   *a.
 At any time, Healthcare Worker chooses to cancel creating the patient profile.

   *a1.
-IABS requests confirmation to cancel.
+IMS requests confirmation to cancel.
   *a2.
 Healthcare Worker confirms the cancellation.
   Use case ends.